Ravinayak07/Python-Notes/NOTES/16_OOPs.md

 - It hides unnecessary code details from the user.
 Also, when we do not want to give out sensitive parts of our code implementation and this is where data abstraction came.
 - Data Abstraction in Python can be achieved by creating abstract classes
+- Data abstraction and encapsulation both are often used as synonyms.
+Both are nearly synonyms because data abstraction is achieved through encapsulation.
+- Abstraction is used to hide internal details and show only functionalities.
+Abstracting something means to give names to things so that the name captures the core of what a function or a whole program does.

 ## Data Hiding and Object Printing: